ProfMikeWood/ocean_modeling_book/_build/html/_sources/mitgcm/defining_the_grid.md

 # Defining the Model Grid

-To model grid for a simulation needs to be configured in be configured at both compile time and run time.
+The model grid for a simulation needs to be configured at both compile time and run time.
 There are two main options for configuring grids -- regular grids and more complex grids using the exch2 package.

 ## Rectangular Grids